V-Tech Rampage: Events

 Lambourn stated that although he felt sympathy for the friends and family members of the victims, he also felt sympathy for the perpetrator: "No one listens to you unless you've got something sensational to do.
 And that's why I feel sympathy for Cho Seung-hui.
 He had to go that far."

 Less than a month after the game's release, a "RIAA edition" was created with the original tracks removed due to copyright infringement with the RIAA.
-This has replaced the original version on Newgrounds, The original edition was available on Lambourn's site, however it was removed in July 2007 due to further threats from the RIAA.
+This has replaced the original version on Newgrounds.
+The original edition was available on Lambourn's site, however it was removed in July 2007 due to further threats from the RIAA.
 Now the RIAA edition is the only available one on his site, with the title music "Hey, hey, hey, fuck the RIAA!" on a looped track, but the unedited version with the original music can still be found.
 The MP3 of the music in question can also be acquired.

+With the release of the RIAA edition, the copyrighted in-game tracks were replaced with MIDI versions of the originals, including the song "Shine" by Collective Soul, which was Cho's favorite song in real life.